 Even the most diligent among us will find it hard to get back to the swing of things after a relaxing weekend.

 As you find your momentum, it’s perfectly normal to feel bogged by the tasks lined up for you.
-If the idea of the coming week is dragging you down already, we thought we’d lend you a hand.
+If the idea of the coming week is dragging you down already, don’t worry because help is on its way.

 Here are our favorite productivity tips for busy professionals who aren’t ready to let go of the weekend yet:

 With several tasks ahead of you, it can be hard to decide which one to tackle first.
 That’s why it’s important to prioritize and arrange your day accordingly.

 Draft out a to-do list as soon as you sit on your desk.
 Arrange a list with tasks for the entire week, structured according to priority.

 You can also put together a mind map to collect your thoughts and organize your ideas for the days ahead.